Top 10 tips for an Energy efficient home in Melbourne

 - Windows and doors

-Double glazed and well-sealed windows and doors have only recently started to become the choice of home owners and builders, in Melbourne, largely due to the introduction of 6 star energy ratings in 2011.
+Double glazed and well-sealed windows and doors have only recently started to become the choice of homeowners and builders, in Melbourne, largely due to the introduction of 6-star energy ratings in 2011.

 If a home does not have double glazing it can still perform close to or better than a double glazed home.

-First step is to seal all window- sashes (the opening part) and doors with seals to stop any air being able to enter or escape.
+The first step is to seal all window- sashes (the opening part) and doors with seals to stop any air being able to enter or escape.